mattbelland/amgit/en/04-git-server/01-chapter4.markdown

     Automatic merge failed; fix conflicts and then commit the result.

-As expected, Git can't merge the two files because there are two changes to the same line and Git doesn't know which to keep.
+As expected, Git can't merge the two files because there are two changes to the same line and Git doesn't know which to keep, the quinoa or the marshmallows.